iknite/golang-workshop/README.md

 #### CSP vs Actor model

-Commincating Sequential Processes `CSP` are a way to pass information trought a **existing** channel. (ie. Read a file descriptor)
+Communicating Sequential Processes are a way to pass information trough a **existing** channel. (ie. Read a file descriptor)

 Actor Model are a way to pass information by name (ie. Read a file by name)